 All except c, f

-Answer: All except c, f.
+Answer: h.
+All except c, f.
 For a written essay you could use Wikipedia and a blog, but not an academic scholarly paper -they are not considered reliable sources of information.

 Choose the answer that demonstrates what is incorrect about this reference list: